Polish watchdog fines Gazprom $7.6 billion over Nord Stream 2 gas pipeline

 “The UOKiK ruling breaches the principles of legality, proportionality and just trial, while the unprecedented size of the fine is a testament to the desire to oppose the Nord Stream 2 project’s implementation by any means,” Gazprom said.

-The UOKiK has been examining the project for years.
+The UOKiK has examined the project for years.
 In August it fined Gazprom 213 million zlotys over a lack of cooperation regarding the project.

 “The launch of NS2 will threaten the continuity of natural gas supplies to Poland.
 An increase in the price of the product is also highly likely, with the said increase being borne by Polish consumers,” said Tomasz Chrostny, president of the UOKiK.